 How Jitiya Festival Celebrated

-On the first day, the women partake a fast that has a special food that comprises of beaten rice, curd and amot (Raisin of dried mango juice), this special food is an offerings to the ancestors and the deity Jitamahan.
+On the first day, the women partake a fast that has a special food that comprises of beaten rice, curd and amot (Raisin of dried mango juice), this special food is an offering to the ancestors and the deity Jitamahan.
 Before having this the women serve it to the deity Jitamahan and their ancestors.
-Another offering made to the deity and the ancestors is made up of mustard cake, molasses and mustard oil.
+Another offering made to the deity and the ancestors are made up of mustard cake, molasses and mustard oil.
 The ritual of fasting is observed from 4 am on the day following “Naha Kha” until 8 am of the next day.

 During Jitiya festival the women are invited to there parents house to observe the festival, they normally fast for the longevity of the lives of their children and Husbands.